Achinth04/quash_678/README.md

-***To build quash, navigate to the directory quash which contains the source files and run "make all":**
+***To build quash, navigate to the directory "quash" which contains the source files and run "make all":**

                 make all